Bijay Mohanty: Career

-He also directed the movie Bhuli Huena.
+He also directed the movie Bhuli Huena (1987).

 He joined the Drama department of the Utkal Sangeet Mahavidyalaya in 1977 and retired as a professor from the institute in recent years.

 Jugechha, a drama troupe that he formed in his native place of Baripada was a well-known troupe and staged plays in different parts of Odisha as well as throughout the country.

 Some of his television serials aired on Doordarshan include; Asara Aloka, Sri Jagannath, Subhadra, Sara Akasa, Samaya Chaka, Sakalara Apekhya Re, Nadekhile Loka Dekhe, Mahayagyan and Bidhatara Khela.

 Political career

 Mohanty joined Indian National Congress on 27 February 2014.
 He stood for election to become a member of Parliament from Bhubaneswar Lok Sabha seat in 2014 Indian general elections and was defeated.
-Recently he declared his resignation from Congress citing that he was not actively involved in politics after the 2014 general elections.
+In 2018, he resigned from Congress citing that he was not actively involved in politics after the 2014 general elections.

 Death

 Mohanty died in Care Hospital at the age of 70 on 20 July 2020 evening in Bhubaneswar.
 After his condition deteriorated in the evening, he was rushed to Care Hospitals.
 He, however, died while undergoing treatment.